 For more details, please see Graylog Sidecar.

-Graylog’s Processing Pipelines are a powerful feature that enables user to run a rule, or a series of rules, against a specific type of event.
-Tied to streams, pipelines allow for routing, blacklisting, modifying and enriching messages as they flow through Graylog.
-Basically, if you want to parse,change, convert. add to, delete from or drop a message, Pipelines are the place to do it.
+Graylog’s Processing Pipelines enable the user to run a rule, or a series of rules, against a specific type of event.
+Tied to streams, pipelines allow routing, blacklisting, modification, and enrichment of messages as they flow through Graylog.
+If you want to parse, change, convert, add to, delete from, or drop a message, pipelines are the place to do it.

 For more details, please see Processing Pipelines.